Home | Site Index | Disclaimer | Email Me!

 Tabberone Logo

-When Congress enacted the Digital Millennium Copyright Act ("DMCA"), it was looking to avoid some of the Y2K problems and at the same time afford new copyright protections to software manufacturers.
-Since the computer age was introducing new problems for the holders of trademarks and copyrights, Congress decided to help them as well.
-The result was more clout for unethical lawyers to use to shut down and intimidate lawfully operating small businesses.
+When Congress enacted the Digital Millennium Copyright Act ("DMCA"), it was looking to avoid some of the copyright protections concerns about on-line abuse.
+Since the computer age was introducing new problems for the holders of trademarks and copyrights, Congress decided to help them out.
+The result was more clout for unethical corporate lawyers to use to shut down and intimidate lawfully operating small businesses.
+How did Congress do this?
+By creating a "safe harbor" provision that protects site hosts, like eBay, from infringement liability if they followed the putlined procedures.

-Proof of eBay's bias towards the VeRO members is evident in Counter Notice Letter it sends out.
-The language shows its entire sequence of events is weighed heavily in favor of the VeRO Member.
 The VeRO member is not required to state why the item is infringing, only that they believe it is infringing.
 As far as eBay and their lawyers are concerned, the seller is guilty until proven innocent.
 Even when the only evidence is only the "word" of the VeRO Member.
+Even when the law states the VeRO member has no rights. eBay tries to make as easy as possible for the VeRO member to terminate listings while making as difficult as possible for the seller to oppose the takedowns.

 There are a lot of articles out there about eBay and the VeRO program and most of them are negative.
 We've gathered a bunch of them for you to read if you wish.
 One of them goes into detail about how eBay lies to users about user information and how eBay will disclose all kinds of information about a user without regard for the user agreement.
 Click Here to read the articles.